TraceMachina/nativelink-mcp-server/README.md

 - 🚀 **Generate optimized Bazel configurations** using Nativelink Cloud endpoints
 - 📚 **Access Nativelink Cloud setup and migration guides** directly in your AI assistant
 - 📊 **Analyze build performance** with AI-powered recommendations
+- 🔄 **Set up automatic builds and tests** with file watchers and Nativelink caching
 - 🏗️ **Generate deployment configurations** for self-hosted Nativelink instances
 - 🔐 **Integration with app.nativelink.com** for personalized configurations
 - 💡 **Smart recommendations** based on your project's specific needs